Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 # PRJ_ISO_TERMINAL=0
 # PRJ_DIN9684=0
 # PRJ_DIN_TERMINAL=0

+# select stream receive strategy:
+# chunk (default): use list of chunks where each receive burst is stored in one chunk -> usefull when on-the-fly parsing is used
+#                  and thereby less HEAP has to be used for storage
+#                  -> let PRJ_MULTIPACKET_STREAM_CHUNK stay commented out, or set to 1
+# linear         : if only final parsing is used, then chunk handling can't reduce HEAP usage, so that simpler linear buffer can be used
+#                  -> set  PRJ_MULTIPACKET_STREAM_CHUNK to 0
+# PRJ_MULTIPACKET_STREAM_CHUNK=1

 # select if base data like tractor speed, distance, ISO GPS, PTO RPM
 # shall be gathered from BUS ( either receive or send )